 The Best Extreme Saddle Bronc in North Dakota!

-Sentinel Butte, ND: The Champions Ride Saddle Bronc Match is celebrating its 66th Anniversary this year!
+Sentinel Butte, ND: The Champions Ride Saddle Bronc Match is celebrating its 67th Anniversary this year!
 For more than six decades, the Match has been the premier saddle bronc competition.
 This event has a history of promoting the top-rated cowboys and broncs.
 Past champions are a Who’s Who in saddle bronc riding, including Jim Tescher, Alvin Nelson, Larry Mahan, Butch Small, Lewis Field, Brad Gjermundson, Robert Etbauer, Dan Mortensen, Ty Murray, Rod Hay, Cody Wright.
-Last year, Zeke Thurston won the Champions Ride.
+Zeke Thurston won last year's Champions Ride.

-The Champions Ride not only has a rich history of cowboys, but also as a major fundraiser for the organization Home On The Range (HOTR).
+The Champions Ride not only has a rich history of cowboys, but is also a major fundraiser for the organization, Home On The Range (HOTR).
 HOTR is a nonprofit organization which helps abused, neglected and traumatized teenage boys and girls.
 In 1957, the fledging HOTR relied heavily upon donations to care for the children.
 A group of cowboys got together to create the Match of Champions to raise money for Home On The Range.
-66 years later, this is still the main intent of the Champions Ride.
+Sixty-seven years later, this is still the main intent of the Champions Ride.

 The Ranch and the Rodeo have grown up together and it would be nearly impossible to separate the two and the strong western heritage they share.
 In 2000, Champion’s Ride was honored with the prestigious Special Achievement Award from the ND Cowboy Hall of Fame and was inducted into its ranks – only the third such event to have been honored in this way.